 collaborating with state and national organizations to provide service in support of occupational therapy

 Some of our projects are accomplished solely by Society members.
 Other efforts are accomplished in collaboration with existing organizations.
 We continually explore ways to establish collaborative relationships with existing organizations in order to provide our members with opportunities to engage in meaningful projects.
 Currently, our partners include several state occupational therapy associations as well as AOTA.
-During 2016-2018, we supported each organization in a different manner.
+We support each organization in a different manner.
 For example, we worked with the leadership of the PTE honor society, we supported AOTA by recommending individuals to serve as members of a special editorial board, and we supported a state association by providing a panel of expert presenters for its OT month continuing education program.
 Read more about our recent activities under Society Updates and Accomplishments.

 Put simply, regardless of the project, our overarching goals are to help our members find ways to continue to experience the joy of community and the satisfaction of contributing their leadership skills and knowledge to advancing O.T.